Doing Business in Brazil

 In its turn, Federal Law No. 9,605/98 sets forth the criminal and administrative sanctions applicable to conducts and activities that are harmful to the environment.
 On one hand, this statute describes those conducts deemed to be crime and establishes the applicable penalties.
 It also provides for the possibility to attribute criminal liability to a legal entity when a violation is committed as a result of a decision taken by its representative, or by one of its corporate bodies, in the interest or benefit of the company.

-On the other and, the Federal Law No. 9,605/98 establishes the general rules for administrative environmental liability.
-To regulate the matter, Federal Decree No. 6,514/2008 was encated, which disciplines the administrative sanctioning process and describes the conducts considered as violations to environmental legislation, as well as the respective applicable administrative sanctions.
+On the other hand, the Federal Law No. 9,605/98 establishes the general rules for administrative environmental liability.
+To regulate the matter, Federal Decree No. 6,514/2008 was enacted, which disciplines the administrative sanctioning process and describes the conducts considered as violations to environmental legislation, as well as the respective applicable administrative sanctions.

 15.2.3 Environmental Liability in Brazil